paescuj/ctrlc-wrapper/README.md

 ### Why the separate `ctrlc.exe` binary?

 It would be possible to send the CTRL+C signal directly from within `start.exe` but this means an additional process must be spawned (e.g. `cmd /c pause`) to prevent losing the original (parent) console during the console switch (`FreeConsole` -> `AttachConsole`).
-Using a separate binary to send the CTRL+C signal is much safer.
+Using a separate binary to send the CTRL+C signal is the safer approach.

 ### `CREATE_NEW_CONSOLE` vs. `CREATE_NEW_PROCESS_GROUP`

-Both methods seems to protect from receiving the CTRL+C signal in the current console.
+Both methods seem to protect from receiving the CTRL+C signal in the current console.

 However, spawning the child with `CREATE_NEW_PROCESS_GROUP` would mean that we need to start another "wrapper" in which the "normal processing of CTRL+C input" is enabled first (via `SetConsoleCtrlHandler`) before starting the actual child process.